scarletbright/avalanche-docs/docs/v1.0/en/references/platform-transaction-serialization.md

 }
 ```

-### Unsigned Base Tx Example
+### Base Tx Example

-Let's make an unsigned base tx that uses the inputs and outputs from the previous examples:
+Let's make a base tx that uses the inputs and outputs from the previous examples:

 - `CodecID`: `0`
 - `TypeID`: `10`